each/draft-aname/draft-ietf-dnsop-aname.md

 by a number of DNS software vendors and service providers, using names such as ALIAS, ANAME, apex CNAME, CNAME flattening, and top level redirection.
-These mechanisms are proprietary, which hinders the ability of hostmasters to serve the same zone data from multiple providers, or move service between providers.
-None of these proprietary versions include a mechanism for resolvers to follow the redirection chain themselves.
+These mechanisms are proprietary, which hinders the ability of zone owners to have the same data served from multiple providers, to or move from one providers to another.
+None of these proprietary implementations include a mechanism for resolvers to follow the redirection chain themselves.

 ## Overview

-The core functionality of this specification allows zone administrators to start using ANAME records unilaterally, without requiring secondary servers or resolvers to be upgraded.
+The core functionality of this mechanism allows zone administrators to start using ANAME records unilaterally, without requiring secondary servers or resolvers to be upgraded.